Enjoy teaching sound with hands-on activities for kids. Your third, fourth, and fifth grade students will love them!

 “Oh my goodness!
 That.
 Was.
 Awesome.”
 Even though Ms. Sneed had set up the stations, she had no idea how impressive sound traveling through a solid would be.

 Ms. Sneed couldn’t remember a time that she felt so enthused about teaching science.
 Yes, big kids need centers too.
 As the groups finished up, she asked them to watch related sound videos, read trade books, and explore websites.
 She even created a sound bulletin board to reinforce concepts.
+As time went on, her lesson plans grew to include a related STEM activity.

 The Complete Unit and Beyond